 Gain exemptions from professional accounting exams on our accredited courses.

 Join our friendly school and benefit from our extensive links with major employers in Bristol's thriving financial services industry.
-Through our industry connections and Inside track lecture series, you will gain targeted employability advice and insights into careers in a range of relevant sectors.
+Through our industry connections and Inside Track Lecture Series, you will gain targeted employability advice and insight into careers in a range of relevant sectors.

 You may be able to extend your degree to four years with a professional placement or a year studying abroad in English.